zenika-open-source/agent-Z-transcribe-podcast/README.md

-# agent-Z-transcribe-podcast
+# 🤖 Agent Z transcribe podcast

-An IA Agent to transcibe podcasts
+This is an IA Agent to transcribe podcasts to be easily readable as a book.

 ## 🛠️ Configuration